One-Time Passwords, Trusted Devices, Authentication Methods

 inWebo user authentication options

-Mobile offline OTP (the old-fashion way)
+Mobile offline OTP – The old-fashion way

 inWebo Authenticator App (= trusted device) is used as an offline one-time password (OTP) generator.
 The username and OTP are then submitted by Lisa in your authentication page.
 Our platform is interrogated via the application connector, validates the OTP, and authenticates Lisa.

-Push notifications (the trendy way)
+Push notifications – The trendy way

 Philip submits his username in your authentication page.
 Our platform is interrogated via the application connector and sends a push notification to the registered authentication App for that username, inWebo Authenticator or your organization’s mobile App using inWebo mAccess in-App authentication libraries.
 It wakes up and pops up the App on Philip’s phone.
 He enters his PIN so that an OTP is generated by the App and submitted in the background to our platform for validation.

-Browser-based authentication (the frictionless way)
+Browser-based authentication – The frictionless way

 The browser used to access your service has been enrolled as a trusted device.
 Your authentication page detects it and displays inWebo browser-based authentication method, Virtual Authenticator (see our developer website for more info on how to make this magic happen).
 Emily can optionally check the security information (as she would do for a website with an SSL certificate) and enters her PIN.
 An OTP is generated and submitted in the background to your server.
 Our platform is interrogated via the application connector, validates the OTP, and authenticates Emily.

-Convergent authentication (the ultimate way)
+Convergent authentication – The ultimate way

-Of course, your authentication page is now smart enough to test for any given transaction if the browser-based authentication method can be used, and to automatically propose alternative options (push notifications, mobile offline OTP, SMS OTP) otherwise.
+Your authentication page is now smart enough to test for any given transaction if the browser-based authentication method can be used, and to automatically propose alternative options (push notifications, mobile offline OTP, SMS OTP) otherwise.
 The whole experience is seamless.
 Only with inWebo.